flyingcircusio/userscan/userscan.1.rst

     Scans only files matching *GLOB*.
 Handy for restricting scans to a few types of files or to override broader exclude globs given before.

+**--cache-limit**, **-L**
+    Limits cache capacity to N inodes. fc-userscan will abort when trying to save more than N entries in the cache.
+This will effectively cap memory and disk usage.

 **--list**, **-l**
     Only prints found store references while scanning, but does not register them.
 Can be used in conjunctions with **--register**.